Peugeot Logo Survey – What People Think About New Lion

 Why Peugeot changed the logo in 2021

 Peugeot officially unveiled the new identity on 25 February 2021, describing it as only the 11th update of its lion emblem since 1850.
-The brand says the logo was created by the Peugeot Design Lab and features a roaring lion’s head inside a coat of arms.
+The brand said the logo was created by the Peugeot Design Lab and features a roaring lion’s head inside a coat of arms.

 What actually changed: old lion vs new lion